nareshnagpal06/NetflixClone/README.md

-# PWJ Netflix Clone
+#  Netflix Clone

-A project the students are building to learn the basics of HTML, CSS, and JavaScript
+Netflix clone built using HTML, CSS, and JavaScript